10 Light Solo Backpacking Tips For Beginners | Backpacking Gear

 Layering is a great way to provide insulation without adding bulk.
 Two layers with a wicking layer in between will keep you dry without adding extra weight or taking up too much space.
 Remember, two synthetic layers work better than one cotton layer because they don’t absorb water as cotton does.

-Tent
+4. Tent

 A tent is an integral part of light backpacking, and it protects you from bugs, rain, and wind while providing a great place to store gear and cook.
 Three major types of tents are tarps, single-walled, and double-walled.
 Which you should use will depend on your location.

-Sleeping bag
+5. Sleeping bag

 Sleeping bags are specifically designed for comfort and warmth, but many factors must be considered before purchasing.
 It is important to remember that the temperature rating of a sleeping bag is not an absolute measurement of how warm it will keep you while backpacking.
 You may be able to go with a lower-rated bag depending on where you backpack and what time of year it is, or if you have other means (like campfires) for staying warm at night.

-The weight of the sleeping bag can also affect how heavy your pack feels and how much effort it takes to carry all day long.
+The weight of the sleeping bag can also affect how heavy your pack feels and how much effort it takes to carry it all day long.
 Some people might prefer lighter-weight options to hike longer distances without feeling fatigued from carrying extra weight on their backs every day.
 Consider these things when deciding which type of sleeping bag is best for you!

-Kitchen supplies
+6. Kitchen supplies

 You’ll want to look into lightweight kitchen equipment to keep your base weight low.
 Titanium sporks, bowls, and cups weigh less than their plastic counterparts, meaning you can save a few ounces.